marktmiller/vintage-apple-II/README.md

 WEEK.app (Week In Advance) is an Applesoft Basic program I wrote in 1988 to track things I needed to schedule when I was in high school.
 The whole program functions in text mode, but I wrote it to mimic a graphical user interface re. icons and windows (it does not use a mouse, though).
 Functions are accessed through the keyboard, most with single-key inputs.

 The main screen gives you 7 days in a week, in which you can place events.
 You press a number key from the main screen to carry out a function.
 After requesting to add events to a day, or view/edit a day's events, it asks you which day of the week you want.
-You put in a 3-letter abbreviation for the day (just as you see above each day "icon".
+You put in a 3-letter abbreviation for the day (just as you see above each day "icon").
 Once you put that in, it opens a window on that day's events.

 When it opens a window, it displays above the window the keys you can press to do something in the window and/or get back to the main screen.